-Computer and Information Science Honors Prerequisite: Completion of 24 units of college credit with a minimum GPA of 3.3; a minimum of 5 units in the discipline with a minimum grade of C; an ability to work independently; permission of the Division Dean based on instructor availability.
+Prerequisite: Completion of 24 units of college credit with a minimum GPA of 3.3; a minimum of 5 units in the discipline with a minimum grade of C; an ability to work independently; permission of the School Dean based on instructor availability.
 Course Advisory: SCC minimum English and Math standards.
 Designed for honor students who intend to major in one of the Computer and Information Science options.
 Students are expected to design their own projects and must submit them to the instructor for approval.
-Three to nine hours weekly by arrangement.
+Students may take this course up to the maximum number of units over multiple semesters.
+Three to nine hours by arrangement.